Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Case Study II: Photometric Observations of NGC 5548

-To compare the performance of the CZ13 method and $\javelin$, we applied both methods to the dual--band~($V$ and $R$) light curves of NGC~5548 from~\citet{sergeev2005} that CZ13 used as their principal example.
-The results are shown in the left panels of Figure~\ref{fig:duel}, where the top panel compares the two inferred lag distributions and the bottom panel shows CZ13's correlation coefficient $R$ as a function of lag using the best--fitting CZ13 model found at fixed lag.
-The two lag constraints are inconsistent with each other --- $\javelin$ finds $\sim14$ days while the CZ13 method finds $\sim24$ days.
-Our result using the CZ13 method agrees with the estimate in Figure 7 of CZ13, showing peaks at $>$$20$ days.
-This discrepancy between the CZ13 and $\javelin$ estimates of the central lags can be largely attributed to the different interpolation schemes, modulo the difference in assumed transfer functions.
+The results of our analysis of the NGC 5548 photometry are shown in the left panels of Figure~\ref{fig:duel}, where the top panel compares the two inferred lag distributions and the bottom panel shows CZ13's correlation coefficient $R$ as a function of lag using the best-fitting CZ13 model found at fixed lag. \javelin\ yields a lag of $\sim14$ days for \ha, in excellent agreement with the luminosity-based prediction.
+The CZ13 method yields a lag $\sim24$ days, in poor agreement with both the predicted value and the \javelin\ result.
+We note, however, that our result using the CZ13 method agrees with the estimate in Figure 7 of CZ13, showing peaks at $> 20$ days, but lag estimates quoted in their Table 1 are smaller and in better agreement with both the predicted lag and the \javelin\ measurement.
+The discrepancy between the CZ13 and \javelin\ estimates of the \ha\ lags can be largely attributed to the different interpolation schemes, modulo the difference in assumed transfer functions.

-NGC~5548 was at a near-historic low-luminosity state at the time of the Sergeev et al. (2005) observations~(year $2001/2002$; see Figure 1 in~\citet{peterson2013-1} for an NGC~5548 continuum light curve over the past two decades).
-The $\hb$ lag at that continuum flux level is $4\text{--}6$ days~\citep{bentz2007}.
-The spectroscopic RM campaign LAMP monitored NGC~5548 in $2008$ when the continuum was at a similarly low level as in $2001$ and derived a $\hb$ lag of $4.25^{+0.88}_{-1.33}$ days and a $\ha$ lag of $11.02^{+1.27}_{-1.15}$ days~\citep{bentz2010}.
-Thus, we expect a similar $\ha$ lag at the time of the Sergeev et al. (2005) observations, in excellent agreement with the $\javelin$ results.

-The significance of the CZ13 lag detection is illustrated by the $R$ curve in the bottom panel, with the gray band indicating the $68\%$ uncertainty range in $R$ derived by bootstrapping the light curve data following their procedures.
-Since the line band flux is always dominated by the continuum, $R$ is strong even at zero lag~($\overbar{R}_0=0.985$), and gradually increases until hitting a plateau at $\sim10$ days.
-Therefore, although the lag distribution derived by CZ13 is longer than $20$ days, the statistical significance of the long lags is barely higher than for $10\text{--}20$--day lags.
+The significance of the CZ13 lag detection is illustrated by the $R$ curve in the bottom left panel of Figure \ref{fig:duel}, with the gray band indicating the $68\%$ uncertainty range in $R$ derived by bootstrapping the light curve data following their procedures.
+Since the line-band flux is always dominated by the continuum, $R$ is strong even at zero lag~($\overbar{R}_0=0.985$), and gradually increases until hitting a plateau at $\sim10$ days.
+Therefore, although the lag distribution derived by CZ13 is longer than $20$ days, the statistical significance of the long lags is barely higher than for 10--20-day lags.